 → I documented the entire mystery roadtrip on reels; check it out on Instagram!

-Here is my complete guide to visiting the beautiful Lüneburg, a city that should absolutely be on everyone's Germany itinerary:
+Here is my complete guide to visiting the beautiful Lüneburg, a city that should absolutely be on everyone's Germany itinerary.

 By flight: The closest airport to Lüneburg is in nearby Hamburg.
+From Hamburg Airport to Lüneburg, it is about an hour and a half by car or with the train via Hamburg Hauptbahnhof.

 → On our way from Munich to Lüneburg, we stopped in at the Eremitage Schlosspark in Bayreuth and at the Duchess Anna Amalia Library in Weimar.